Travel Expense Reimbursement Process

 - Travel expenses shall be reimbursed upon completion of a travel expense report that is submitted by the individual requesting reimbursement.
 If the travel is over 10% and exceeds $200 of the original request or if the funding source changes from the original request, the expense report must be approved by the individual with authority to expend the funds.
 If the traveler is the expenditure authority supervisor approval is required.

 - A travel expense report is required for all travel conducted under a travel request form, including travel for which all expenses are paid directly by the university.

 - The travel expense report should be submitted to the campus business or travel office within 15 business days of completion of a trip.

-- Personal travel routing and leave time during the period of travel must be clearly noted on the expense report and a cost comparison itinerary showing the most direct routes and/or efficient modes for the basis of reimbursement must be attached to the authorization or expense report.
+- Personal travel routing and leave time during the period of travel must be clearly noted on the expense report and a cost comparison itinerary showing the most direct routes and/or efficient modes for the basis of reimbursement must be attached to the travel request or expense report.
 Documentation must be attached showing no added cost to the university resulting from indirect routing.

 - Expenses accrued while on personal travel are not reimbursable.
-For more detail see personal section.
+For more detail see item 8.
+Personal Travel.

 - Foreign receipts must be explained by type of expense in English.
 For example, if a traveler receives a taxi receipt in Russian, he or she should write “taxi” on the receipt.
-Currency exchange rates will be calculated by travel expense tool.
+Currency exchange rates will be calculated by the travel expense tool.

 - Travelers should utilize direct deposit as the means to receive reimbursement.